 The parallax effect is not new!
-It is thanks to him that you can create original designs for your websites.
+Thanks to it, you can create original designs for your websites.

-Parallax (or parallax) gives your websites a depth effect and even a 3D appearance because the background of a section moves at a different speed than the foreground elements, when the user scrolls down or up the page.
+Parallax gives a depth effect and even a 3D appearance to your websites because the background of a section moves at a different speed than the foreground elements when the user scrolls down or up.

-Parallax allows you to play with background images and foreground elements: with Divi, it is easy to add a section with a parallax background image and then place a text module on it.
+Parallax allows you to play with background images and foreground elements: with Divi, it is easy to add a section with a parallax background image and then place a text module on top.

 For the effect to be completely successful:

-- Your page (layout) should be long enough: if your page is too short, the parallax image cannot be scrolled to display the expected effect.
+- Your page (layout) should be long enough: if your page is too short, the parallax image will not be able to scroll to display the desired effect.

-- The parallax bottom should not be united: if the bottom is united, the parallax effect will be missed because we will not see anything.
-So prefer a texture image, a landscape photo, a gradient color....
+- The parallax background should not be plain: if the background is plain, the parallax effect will be missed because nothing will be seen.
+So prefer a textured image, a landscape photo, a gradient colour...

-To learn more about the parallax effect, read this excellent article from AlsaCréation.
+To learn more about the parallax effect, read this excellent article by AlsaCréation.

 2 - CSS Parallax or Real Parallax?

-This is a question that is asked each time you enable the parallax option on your background images.
-Whether within a section (blue or purple) or within a line (green)...
+This is a question you are asked every time you activate the parallax option on your background images.
+Whether it is within a section (blue or purple) or within a line (green)...

-The "real parallax" option allows you to obtain a background that moves at a speed different from the scroll.
-This is indeed a parallax effect in the strict sense of the word.
+The "real parallax" option allows you to obtain a background that moves at a different speed from the scroll.
+This is a real parallax effect.

-The CSS parallax option adds a CSS property to the background image, it is the "background-attachment" whose value is "fixed".
-The background becomes fixed and the content slides over it, as if the background image were "pinned" to the background of the site.
+The CSS parallax option adds a CSS property to the background image, the "background-attachment" whose value is "fixed.
+The background becomes fixed and the content slides over it, as if the background image were "pinned" to the site background.